National Environmental Policy Act (NEPA)

 After a final EIS is prepared and at the time of its decision, a federal agency will prepare a public record of decision (ROD) addressing how the findings of the EIS, including consideration of alternatives, were incorporated into the agency's decision-making process.

-Draft Environmental Assessment for the CST-100 Land Landing at the U.S. Army Wilcox Rang - March 2019
+Final Environmental Assessment for CST-100 Land Landing at the U.S. Army Wilcox Range - June 2019

 Environmental Assessment for Gateway to Space - December 2018